Love Reciprocity

 Update (July 11, 2020)

-In the meantime I’ve learnt that love knows no condition (that no conditionality exists), and that the idea of conditional love was an an oxymoron.
+In the meantime I’ve learnt that love knows no condition (that no conditionality exists), and that the idea of conditional love was an oxymoron.

 About Me

-I’m Jens, and I’m an engineering lead and author.
-I’ve worked as a technical lead for Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly.
-I love trying things, sometimes including philosophy, art, and adventure.
-Here on meiert.com I share some of my views and experiences.
+I’m Jens (long: Jens Oliver Meiert), and I’m a frontend engineering leader and tech author/publisher.
+I’ve worked as a technical lead for companies like Google and as an engineering manager for companies like Miro, I’m somewhat close to W3C and WHATWG, and I write and review books for O’Reilly and Frontend Dogma.

 Read More

-Maybe this is interesting to you, too:
+Maybe of interest to you, too:

-- Next: The Teaching Dilemma
+- Next: Fear and the Creative Dilemma

 - Previous: Several Lives

-- More under Everything Else, or from 2015
+- More from 2015

 - Most popular posts